wacncontent/CustomizeTool/removeCommentOutput2/articles/notification-hubs/notification-hubs-overview.md

 2. The client app stores this handle in the app _back-end_ for later usage.
 For WNS, the back-end is typically a cloud service.
 For Apple, the system is called a _provider_.
 3. To send a push notification, the app back-end contacts the PNS using the handle to target a specific client app instance.
 4. The PNS forwards the notification to the device specified by the handle.
 ![][0]

 ##The Challenges of Push Notifications

-While these systems are very powerful, they still leave much work to the app developer in order to implement even common push notification scenarios, such as broadcasting or sending push notifications to a user.
+While these systems are very powerful, they still leave much work to the app developer in order to implement even common push notification scenarios, such as broadcasting or sending push notifications to segmented users.

 Push notifications are one of the most requested features in cloud services for mobile apps.
 The reason for this is that the infrastructure required to make them work is fairly complex and mostly unrelated to the main business logic of the app.
 Some of the challenges in building an on-demand push infrastructure are: